 The main thing that you should remember when setting traps on your territory is that they should not be noticeable.
 Your main weapon is unpredictability, so follow my advice when installing an improvised security system:

 - Use the natural colors of the tools in order to disguise them under the surrounding terrain.
 For example, if you install a wire in the grass or near trees, let it be green or yellow-brown in order to merge with the grass and other vegetation.

 - Hide your cameras and traps in the grass, bushes, behind tree branches, and so on.
 In other words, use nature to disguise your perimeter alarm system and hide them from prying eyes.

 - Use instructions such as sound, color, and items to conceal your security means.

 - Set up multiple perimeter alarm system options to secure your home, camping, or a particular room.
 Don’t expect that one low-tech trip or even a quality video camera will provide you with 100 percent security and alert you to an intruder’s presence.

 Summing up, there are different types of tripwire alarms, and each of them has its own pros and cons.
-Thus, if you want to install a perimeter alarm system of the camping, classic anti-intruder techniques are likely to suit you more because the impact of rain, wind or other atmospheric phenomena is not as dangerous for them as for electronics and low tech devices such as security video cameras, motion detectors, etc. So, search for a device that is the most suitable for your needs and requirements.
+Thus, if you want to install a perimeter alarm system for the camping, classic anti-intruder techniques are likely to suit you more because the impact of rain, wind, or other atmospheric phenomena is not as dangerous for them as for electronics and low tech devices such as security video cameras, motion detectors, etc. So, search for a device that is the most suitable for your needs and requirements.

 In the end, you can watch this video to find out about the noises you can use for your perimeter alarm.